agriffa/IST_Connectomics_Lab/README.md

 1. Downalod the Connectomics Lab material from GitHub [IST_Connectomics_Lab](https://github.com/agriffa/IST_Connectomics_Lab/tree/main) and unzip the folder.
-2. Open a terminal and `cd` to the Connectomics Lab folder you have just downloaded:
-    `cd IST_Connectomics_Lab-main`
-4. Check whether conda is available on your machine by typing `conda info`.
+2. Check whether conda is available on your machine by typing
+    ```
+    conda info
+    ```
     If conda is not available on your machine, [install miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install)
-5. Create a conda environment for this lab, activate the environment, install required Python libraries, and start JupyterLab:
+3. Create a conda environment for this lab, activate the environment, install required Python libraries, and start JupyterLab:

     ```